-In the Canadian PSS, the rankings of six of the eleven theories are recorded as ordinal multinomial responses, such as 0, 1, 2, and 3, whereas those of the remaining five theories are recorded as binary responses, such as 0, 1 (Table 4).^{4,5} For example, firms were read the following statement that describes cost-based pricing: "Prices depend mainly on the costs of labour and raw materials used in producing goods and services.
+In the Canadian PSS, the rankings of six of the eleven theories are recorded as ordinal multinomial responses, such as 0, 1, 2, and 3, whereas those of the remaining five theories are recorded as binary responses, such as 0, 1 (Table 4).
+For example, firms were read the following statement that describes cost-based pricing: "Prices depend mainly on the costs of labour and raw materials used in producing goods and services.
 Therefore, prices don't change until costs change."
 Firms were then asked whether this statement was very, fairly, or slightly important to their company, or unimportant.
 For the remaining five of the eleven theories, firms were asked only to choose whether the statement was "important" or "unimportant."
-In Amirault, Kwan, and Wilkinson (2006), if a firm indicated that a statement was important to the company, it was interpreted as meaning that the firm recognized the corresponding sticky-price theory as a description of the firm's behaviour.
+Amirault, Kwan, and Wilkinson (2006) note that if a firm indicated that a statement was important to the company, it was interpreted as meaning that the firm recognized the corresponding sticky-price theory as a description of the firm's behaviour.

-As noted previously, the one key variable, the frequency of price adjustment, is regarded as count data (how many times the price has been adjusted in the past twelve months), while another set of key variables, the rankings of sticky-price theories, are measured as either ordinal multinomial or binary responses (ranging from totally unimportant to slightly, fairly, or very important).
-Because the classical linear regression framework cannot accommodate the count data and ordinal multinomial/binary response data, this research will use count data models for the former, and probit and ordered probit models for the latter.
+As noted previously, the one key variable, the frequency of price adjustment, is a count data variable, while another set of key variables, the importance rankings of sticky-price theories, are either ordinal multinomial or binary responses variables.
+Because the classical linear regression framework cannot accommodate the count data and ordinal multinomial/binary response data, this research uses count data models for the former, and probit and ordered probit models for the latter.